-Ask any teacher about something they’d never want to repeat and you’ll get many responses about the first year of teaching.
-Truly, many may actually want to have a root canal instead.
+Ask any teacher about something they’d never want to repeat.
+Chances are you’ll get many responses about the first year of teaching among other things.
+As a matter of fact, some may actually want to have a root canal instead.
+OK, so it’s not THAT bad.
+But, it is tough.
 While college courses, practicum observations, and student teaching do the best they can to prepare first year teachers, nothing can adequately simulate the actual experience of having your own classroom.

-Due to this, the first year teaching is often stressful, emotional, and overwhelming.
+Due to this, the first year teaching can be stressful, emotional, and overwhelming.
 There are some days that you may even ask yourself, “Is becoming a teacher a mistake?”
 Thankfully, you are not alone in feeling like this!
-Yes, I had these very thoughts along with tons of other new teachers.
-Thus, here are 7 common mistakes that many beginning teachers struggle with and my advice about what to do instead.
-Hopefully, these tips will help you to modify or avoid these struggles all together.
+Surprisingly, I had these very same thoughts along with tons of other new teachers.
+Since so many have the same struggle, here are 7 common mistakes that many beginning teachers deal with and my advice about what to do instead.
+Hopefully, these tips will help you to avoid these struggles altogether.

 1. Not Having Clear Expectations for Student Behavior

 If you haven’t read First Days of School by Harry Wong, purchase it immediately.
 Read it and then read it again!
 It has so much valuable information regarding, well… the first few days of school.
 He actually addresses the first several weeks of school.
 Furthermore, it will help you to understand the importance of teaching, modeling, practicing, and reteaching procedures until they become routine.

 Additionally, it also helps you, as a first year teacher, to have a clear plan in place for each procedure that needs to develop into a classroom routine.
 Actually writing down what your expectations of students are for each procedure really helps with this.
 If you’re a teacher of very young children, consider providing additional proactive approaches.
 It must be remembered that no one wants to be constantly called out or corrected.